PaulSchnau/retweet-counter/README.md

 #retweet-counter
 This app counts retweets from twitter's sample stream.
 The user inputs the number of minutes that a retweets can be counted upon.
-The application runs continously within that time window.
+The application runs continously displaying the number of retweets that happened in that time window.

 ##To run
 ```